mttk/notes/general/attention/attention.md

 **Effect of regularization**:

-The matrix A is row-normalized (each out of $r$ rows should focus on one aspect).
-CONT
+The matrix A is row-normalized (each out of $r$ rows should focus on one aspect), and each row represents one module of attention.
+The matrix $AA^T$ contains the dot products of $\mathbf{a_i}$ and $\mathbf{a_j}$ on the location $i, j$.
+Obviously, the matrix $AA^T$ is a square matrix with diagonal elements equal to one (since $i$ = $j$), therefore the subtraction of the identity matrix.

+The remainder of the dot products can be seen as a measure of similarity between two discrete probability distributions over the same discrete space (the input sequence).
+The dot product of the pdfs produces a number between 0 and 1, 0 meaning the distributions are completely different, and 1 meaning they are equal.
+Therefore, the larger the overlap between the distributions, the higher the penalty is going to be.

+**Experiments**: Yelp dataset, Age dataset, SNLI (\* SNLI model described)

 ## Attention-over-Attention